 If you have priced decorative planters lately, you know they are expensive.
 Why not repurpose items you have on hand or pick them up for a song at garage sales.
 Old buckets, tubs, wooden crates, watering cans or even a wheelbarrow can be easily fashioned into creative planters.

-Incorporate Gravel and Mulch
+4. Incorporate Gravel and Mulch

 You can add style and architectural detail to your budget landscape plan by incorporating gravel or mulch into the design.
 Garden paths are a nice touch to break up expanses of lawn and planting beds.
 Instead of using expensive pavers or hiring a crew to pour concrete, consider using crushed stone, shells or mulch to create a meandering pathway through your yard.

 Draw out the path with spray paint.
-Remove sod (to reuse in another areas) and take the length and width measurements to the garden center or supplier to purchase the right amount of fill material.
+Remove sod (to reuse in another area) and take the length and width measurements to the garden center or supplier to purchase the right amount of fill material.
 Always start by covering bare soil with landscaping fabric to inhibit weed growth.

 Place edging along the sides of the path to prevent material from spreading into surrounding areas.
 An economical option is bendable plastic edging.
 Or, for a natural look, use plants as your path edging.
 If using crushed stone or gravel, use a hand tamper or roller to compact the material.